dakadkart/xyz-documentation/docs/cli/topics/cli.md

     here xyz upload SPACE_ID -f /Users/xyz/data.geojson

+> #### Hint
-!!! tip "Use streaming for faster uploads"
+> Use streaming for faster uploads.

-    Using streaming via the `upload -s` option will significantly reduce the time required to upload GeoJSON files.
+> Using streaming via the `upload -s` option will significantly reduce the time required to
+> upload GeoJSON files.
 The default non-streaming mode is useful for troubleshooting.
+If your
-If your features are small, you can also try increasing the chunk size using `-c`.
+> features are small, you can also try increasing the chunk size using `-c`.

-!!! note "Feature IDs"
+***

+> #### Note
+> Feature IDs:
-    XYZ requires that every feature in a space has a unique id.
-(This lets you access features in a space using the API.)
-If a GeoJSON feature does not have an ID (a common occurance), XYZ's default upload behavior is to create one based on a hash of the feature's property.
-(Note that if you have duplicate records in a dataset at the same location, only the first will be uploaded.)
+> XYZ requires that every feature in a space has a unique id.
+(This lets you access features in a
+> space using the API.)
+If a GeoJSON feature does not have an ID (a common occurance), XYZ's default
+> upload behavior is to create one based on a hash of the feature's property.
+(If you have duplicate
+> records in a dataset at the same location, only the first will be uploaded.)
-    If you are certain that your dataset has a well-managed set of unique feature IDs, use `upload -o` to have XYZ use them.
-If you use `-o` to upload a new dataset, and a new feature has the same ID as an existing feature, XYZ will consider it an update and overwrite the existing feature with the new feature.
-Note that many public datasets often have a "unique" set of feature IDs that are simply incremental integers which can lead to feature replacement that you probably didn't want.
+> If you are certain that your dataset has a well-managed set of unique feature IDs, use `upload -o`
+> to have XYZ use them.
+If you use `-o` to upload a new dataset, and a new feature has the same ID
+> as an existing feature, XYZ will consider it an update and overwrite the existing feature with
+> the new feature.
+Many public datasets often have a "unique" set of feature IDs that are simply
+> incremental integers which can lead to feature replacement that you probably didn't want.

 ##### Upload a CSV file